canonical/testflinger/.github/pull_request_template.md

 <!--
 - How was this PR tested?
 Please provide steps to follow so that the reviewer(s) can test on their end.
-- Please provide a list of what tests were run.
 -->

-## Testing

-- How were these changes tested?
-- What should the reviewer do to test, if it's credibly locally testable?
-(Why is it not, if it isn't?)